Blog

 Throughout her career, Nicola has revealed that her start in boxing was hindered by being a woman.
 She spent years of her career fighting alongside other female boxers, to bring attention to women’s boxing, in the face of a lack of funding and a culture of misogyny.

-After her 2012 Olympic victory, Nicola was named the most influential LGBT+ person in Britain by The Independent and received a message that has always stuck with her.
+After her 2012 Olympic victory, Nicola was named the most influential LGBTQ+ person in Britain by The Independent and received a message that has always stuck with her.
 Nicola shared, “I spoke to a girl on Twitter, she said she was always afraid of being who she was.”
 But after seeing Nicola in The Independent’s list, it gave her “the confidence to be able to come out”.

 At NMP Live we are proud to promote a responsibility to cultivate and nurture strong anti-discrimination policies across organisations worldwide to ensure everyone can truly be themselves.